-Apart from the new missions aforementioned, ANTIC continues to carry out its initial missions assigned to it by Presidential Decree No. 2002/092 08 April 2002, consisting the promotion and monitoring of public policy in the field of ICTs.
-These missions were reaffirmed in the law on electronic communications and Decree No. 2012/181 of 10 April 2012 on the organization and functioning of ANTIC.
+Apart from the new missions aforementioned, ANTIC continues to carry out its initial missions assigned to it by Presidential Decree No. 2002/092 08 April 2002, which include the promotion and monitoring of public policy in the field of ICTs.
+These missions were reaffirmed in the law on electronic communications and Decree No. 2019/150 of 22 March 2019 laying down the organization and functioning of ANTIC.

 I wish you a good time on ANTIC's website.

 God bless you.